Gisenyi Guide: What to See Beyond Lake Kivu

-- Stop at Sina Gerard: A nice place to rest or grab some snacks along the way.
+• Stop at Sina Gerard: Grab snacks, fruit, or Rwandan yogurt along the way.

 Just outside the town center, the hot springs are a natural geothermal wonder where locals soak their feet, boil eggs, and chat with visitors.
 You’ll meet a community of guides who can explain the spiritual and healing significance of the springs.